Mathorga/behema/README.md

     </tr>
 </table>

+### Neurons competition for synapses

+Coming soon...

 ## API Reference

 Refer to [API Reference](/API_REF.md) for some details on functions and structures.

-## TODO

-Neurons competition for synapses

 ## Examples